These pecan sticky buns with frozen bread dough taste like they came straight from a bakery.

 You can find frozen bread dough in the freezer section of most grocery stores, usually near frozen rolls, biscuits, and puff pastry.

-Check out my other recipe for Cinnamon Rolls from Frozen Bread Dough.
-Or you might like this recipe for Pecan Butter Tart Buns.
+Check out my o#1 recipe for Cinnamon Rolls from Frozen Bread Dough.

 📖 Recipe Card